Mahani Teave: Music

-Teave is considered Easter Island's only classical musician.
+Teave is considered Easter Island's only professional classical musician.
 She began playing Western classical music as a child, and, after her teacher left the island, Teave's family moved to mainland Chile so she could continue her musical education.

 Teave has toured globally, including performances throughout Chile, Europe, and Asia.
 Her first performance in Canada was in 2014 at the Carleton University symposium celebrating Franz Liszt.

 In 2012, Teave founded the Easter Island Music School, the island's first music school, teaching piano, cello, ukulele, and violin.
 She and her husband, Enrique Icka, manage the NGO Toki Rapa Nui, which helps sponsor the school.

 In 2020, producer and filmmaker John Forsen released a documentary, Song of Rapa Nui, about Teave.
 The documentary focuses on her life journey through music as well as her contemporary work in conservation.
 In 2021, Teave released her debut album, Rapa Nui Odyssey.
 It includes pieces by Bach, Chopin, Handel, Liszt, Rachmaninov and Scriabin.